 Letters of recommendation

 Each applicant should obtain two letters of recommendation – one academic (from a faculty member or adviser) and one professional (from an employer or a person you volunteered with) – to assist the admissions committee in measuring the applicant’s personal character.
 Individuals best chosen to complete an applicant’s evaluation are those who know the applicant well enough to provide meaningful detailed comments.
-In addition, evaluations should come from individuals who can evaluate and speak to the background of the applicant.
+In addition, evaluations should come from individuals who can evaluate and speak to the background of the applicant, to include a reflection of your leadership, teamwork and critical thinking skills.
 The admissions committee reserves the right to check references for verification and accuracy.

 The personal statement portion of the application is a candidate’s opportunity to make a case as to why he or she is the best possible candidate for the dental hygiene program at VCU.
 It is a chance to set yourself apart from other candidates, give the application committee background information that might not otherwise be included in the application, explain special situations or circumstances that have influenced you as a person and where you see yourself in the future.
 The personal statement should be limited to one page in length.